Andalrick/T.I.C.K/README.md

 - Reusing its internal logic
 - Treating it as a “launcher generator service”

-T.I.C.K does not depend on BeHolder.
+T.I.C.K is fully usable on its own and does not require any specific frontend.
-BeHolder does not depend strictly on T.I.C.K.

-They are designed to work **together**, but also to exist **independently**.

 ---